 What transforms a house into a home?
-It’s more than brick and mortar – a home is where education is a priority, life falls into a regular routine, and neighbors and friends visit regularly.
-These are the building blocks for a thriving home.
-For New American families, being resettled is not enough – it’s what happens afterwards that counts.
+It’s more than brick and mortar – it’s having clothing for your children; having reliable transportation to get to work; not having to worry about how to get food on the table or how to pay your medical bills.
+Basic needs are the building blocks for a thriving home.
 That’s where the Building Blocks for New Americans Fund at the Center for Arab American Philanthropy (CAAP) plays a critical role.

 Becoming a New American

 In December of 2016, the Building Blocks for New Americans Fund was launched at the Center for Arab American Philanthropy (CAAP) after many were forced from their homes in Syria and resettled in the United States.
 In its first three years, the fund raised more than $550,000 in cash and in-kind donations to support 60 New American families predominately from Syria, Yemen and Iraq with their basic needs including rental support, transportation, medical bills and household necessities.